hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/insert.md

 ## Example

-The example shown below (in Oracle 12c) includes two tables with identity columns and one that uses a sequence:
+The example shown below (for Oracle 12c1 and newer) includes two tables with identity columns and one that uses a sequence:

 ```sql
 create table foo (